-- the anticipated completion of financings; - the anticipated receipt of regulatory approval/acceptance of financings; - the anticipated use of the proceeds from the financings; - the potential to verify and potentially expand upon the historical resources: - the potential for the expansion of the known mineralized zones; and - the potential for the amenability of mineralization to respond to proven technologies and methods for recovery of ore.
+- the anticipated completion of financings; - the anticipated receipt of regulatory approval/acceptance of financings; - the anticipated use of the proceeds from the financings; - the potential to verify and potentially expand upon the historical resources; - the potential for the expansion of the known mineralized zones; and - the potential for the amenability of mineralization to respond to proven technologies and methods for recovery of ore.

 Although the Company believes that such statements are reasonable, it can give no assurance that such expectations will prove to be correct.
-Inherent in forward-looking statements are risks and uncertainties beyond the Company's ability to predict or control, including, but not limited to, risks related to the Company's inability to negotiate successfully for the acquisition of interests in exploration and evaluation assets, the determination of applicable governmental agencies not to issue the exploration concessions applied for by the Company or excessive delay by the applicable governmental agencies in connection with any such issuances, the Company's inability to identify one or more economic deposits on its properties, variations in the nature, quality and quantity of any mineral deposits that may be located, the Company's inability to obtain any necessary permits, consents or authorizations required for its activities, to produce minerals from its properties successfully or profitably, to continue its projected growth, to raise the necessary capital or to be fully able to implement its business strategies, and other risks identified herein under "Risk Factors".
+Inherent in forward-looking statements are risks and uncertainties beyond the Company's ability to predict or control, including, but not limited to, risks related to the Company's inability to negotiate successfully for the acquisition of interests in exploration and evaluation assets, the determination of applicable governmental agencies not to issue the exploration concessions applied for by the Company's inability to identify one or more economic deposits on its properties, variations in the nature, quality and quantity of any mineral deposits that may be located, the Company's inability to obtain any necessary permits, consents or authorizations required for its activities, to produce minerals from its properties successfully or profitably, to continue its projected growth, to raise the necessary capital or to be fully able to implement its business strategies, and other risks identified herein under "Risk Factors".